The NFC East is wide open, and Washington is ready to take a shot at it

 Bye

 Before the season, Rivera seemed to mean what he said about putting growth first.
 But then the state of the NFC East “surprised” him.
 Rivera wasn’t alone.
-Before the season, analysts saw the division as two distinct battles: The Cowboys and Eagles as contenders for the Super Bowl; the Giants and Washington as contenders for a top-5 draft pick.
+Before the season, analysts saw the division as two distinct battles: The Cowboys and Eagles as contenders for the Super Bowl; the Giants and Washington as contenders for a top draft pick.

 But things quickly showed themselves to be different.
-The Eagles, the division’s preseason betting favorite, were ravaged by injuries on the offensive line, limited by a weak receiving corps and not picked up by a pedestrian defense.
+The Eagles, the division’s preseason betting favorite, were ravaged by injuries on the offensive line, limited by a weak receiving corps and pedestrian defense.
 But quarterback Carson Wentz was the most unexpected variable, experiencing a sudden, perplexing decline.
-His rating in ESPN’s QBR statistic is still the league’s seventh-worst, just above Daniel Jones of the Giants, but he’s showed signs of progress the last two weeks with the emergence of receiver Travis Fulgham.
+His rating in ESPN’s QBR statistic is still the league’s seventh-worst, just above Daniel Jones of the Giants, but he’s showed signs of progress the past two weeks with the emergence of receiver Travis Fulgham.

 The Cowboys, the division’s current betting favorite, had a similarly rocky start, even before Prescott’s injury.
 The quarterback had been on pace to shatter the NFL’s single-season passing record of 5,477 yards — in part because he had to.
-The Cowboys defense has been one of the league’s worst this season, allowing the most points per game (36) and the sixth-most yards (404).
-Dallas’ offense was explosive despite offensive-line injuries of their own because of Prescott and his weapons, including running back Ezekiel Elliott and a trio of receivers.
+The Cowboys defense has been one of the league’s worst, allowing the most points per game (36) and the sixth-most yards (404).
+Dallas’s offense was explosive despite offensive-line injuries of their own because of Prescott and his weapons, including running back Ezekiel Elliott and a trio of receivers.
 If backup Andy Dalton can keep the offense on track, the Cowboys still have a fair shot.

 For their part, the Giants are who experts thought they were.
 They committed to rebuilding around Jones, but the season-ending injury to running back Saquon Barkley left him with few dynamic playmakers and little protection from the offensive line.
 The team’s No. 4 overall pick, left tackle Andrew Thomas, has struggled.
 New York has battled this season, finishing three of its five games within one score, but the team has a long way to go.